 The Sheridan Prize for Art is the first regional art prize in the San Francisco Bay Area.
-The Prize for Art is now accepting artwork from Bay Area artists from September 7 – November 1, 2022.
-This is the second year of this historic, regional art prize.
-The Prize for Art features art submitted from artists who live, work or study in the 9 San Francisco Bay Area counties.
-Those are San Francisco, Alameda, Contra Costa, Marin, San Mateo, Napa, Santa Clara, Solano and Sonoma counties.
-Click the SIGN UP button above to participate!
+The Prize for Art has accepted artwork from all Bay Area artists from September 7 – November 8, 2022.
+IT IS NOW CLOSED TO ARTISTS ENTERING MORE WORK for the second year of this historic, regional art prize.
+The winning works of art and honorable mentions are all viewable if you visit the links below.

-If you are a participating artist I wish you great good luck but more than a prize it is the participation and inclusion of your work that truly counts in building an entirely new stage for your work and the work of all Bay Area artists.
-But here is one of the biggest innovations of the Sheridan Prize for Art: There will be 72 cash awards of between $500 and $100 given!
-Or $100 off at Bay Area artist services.
-This is a huge increase compared to the prizes from other competitions.
+If you are a participating artist I wish you great good luck but more than winning a prize it is the participation and inclusion of your work that truly counts in building an entirely new stage for your work and the work of Bay Area artists that has never existed before.
+But here is one of the biggest innovations of the Sheridan Prize for Art: There are 73 awards of between $500 and $100!
+Or $500-$100 off Bay Area artist services.
+This is a huge increase in the number of awards compared to the prizes from other competitions.

-There will be prizewinners in each of the 12 categories of art and also Honorable Mentions for a total of 72 cash awards in the only Art Prize dedicated to acknowledging, celebrating and showcasing the best art of the San Francisco Bay Area.
-The 12 winning works of art will also have an essay written on them by the very talented longtime Bay Area art critic Harry Roche or by John Sheridan.
+There will be prizewinners in each of the 12 categories of art and also Honorable Mentions for a total of 73 awards in the only Art Prize dedicated to acknowledging, celebrating and showcasing the best art of the San Francisco Bay Area.
+The 12 winning works of art will also have an original essay written on them by the very talented longtime Bay Area art critic Harry Roche or by John Sheridan.

-I wanted to create something to help as many people as possible and it seemed the only way to do that was to create a new space, never before tried in the Bay Area, that was open to ALL artists at low or no cost, with a very large number of cash awards, compared to the usual 3 to 5 of most art competitions.
-And then hold it annually so that it could, conceivably, become an anticipated event that would showcase as many artists who wished to participate as possible.
+I wanted to create something to help as many people as possible and it seemed the only way to do that was to create a new space, never before tried in the Bay Area, that was open to ALL artists at low or no cost, with a very large number of cash awards, compared to the usual 3 to 5 awards of most art competitions.
+And then to hold it annually so that it could, conceivably, become an anticipated event that would showcase as many artists who wished to participate as possible.
 Without curation and without gate-keeping or censorship.
-Hate speech is the only thing that is not allowed, but all other experiments are.
+Hate speech or abusive imagery is the only thing that is not allowed, but all other experiments are.

 I hope people will view this Prize for Art as a new infrastructure, long-needed in the Bay Area artworld, and the beginning of some kind of remedy for the neglect artists have endured for many years.
 Something for everyone, it is hoped.